Guidance

 Child arrangement orders

-Child arrangement orders replaced residence orders in England and Wales on 22 April 2014.
-They state who a child will live with and when.
+Child arrangement orders replaced residence orders and contact orders in England and Wales on 22 April 2014.
+People who already hold residence or contact orders do not need to re-apply for a child arrangement order.

-Unlike previous English and Welsh residence orders, child arrangement orders do not automatically grant parental responsibility to anyone named in the order.
-If the court grant a person with a child arrangement order parental responsibility, they will also give them a parental responsibility order.
+Unlike previous English and Welsh residence orders, child arrangement orders (CAO) do not automatically grant parental responsibility to everyone named in the order.

 If you have any doubts, you must refer the application to the CFT.